amboltio/DM-i-AI-2024/traffic-simulation/README.md

 A lane allows for a vehicle to cross the intersection in a certain manner.
 You may experience the following lane types in this use case:
 - **Right**: Allows for traffic to only turn right at the lane.
 - **Left**: Allows for traffic to only turn left at the lane.
-- **Main**: Allows for traffic to go straight, and potentially also turn left or right, if these turns aren’t assigned to other lanes on that leg.
+- **Main**: Allows for traffic to go straight, and potentially also turn left or right.

 (*Note: Not all directions are always available.*)